Words that Connect

 In my experience, I’ve found that there is an art to naming your truth.
 Here are some of Lorina’s home grown guidelines to help you name your truth in a way that creates more intimacy.

-Stay curious.
+4. Stay curious.
 Notions of right/wrong and black/white are like kryptonite to curiosity.
 Labels can have that effect too.
-If you have a definitive attachment to what something means and aren’t open to exploring the pathways that surround it, you will probably experience the thud of hitting a wall.
+If you have a definitive attachment to what something means and aren’t willing to explore the pathways that surround it, you will probably experience the thud of hitting a wall.
 That wall will get in the way of true intimacy.
 What magic goodness is possible when you share your innermost reality in a spirit of wonder?

 There you have it.
 An exploration of the art and beauty of naming your truth.
-I would love to hear what beauty these guidelines inspires in you.
+I would love to hear what beauty these guidelines inspire in you.